 Hearing aids come in all shapes and sizes and with so many options to choose from, it can be a bit daunting to know which is the right option for your hearing needs.

-Below, we have put together an extensive beginners guide to the different types of hearing aids available.
-This will help you to truly understand the options you have for your hearing loss and put you at ease.
+Below, we have put together an extensive beginners’ guide to the different types of hearing aids available.
+This guide will help you truly understand your hearing loss options and put you at ease.

 To find the right hearing aids for your requirements, don’t hesitate to get in touch with our audiologists at our clinics in Horsham, Seaford and Chichester.
 As an independent clinic, we have access to the latest brands and can offer you the right hearing aids to suit your needs, lifestyle and budget.